Tanujgarg/Spy_chat/README.md

 # Spy_chat

-This code works  in python 3.6 or higher version interpreter install 'stegano' library ( >pip install stegano )
+This code works  in python 3.6 or higher version interpreter and install 'stegano' library ( >pip install stegano )